noseka1/openshift-auto-upi/README.md

 * Automated download of CoreOS images from Red Hat sites and upload onto the target platform
 * Automated bare metal installation, control of remote machines using BMC
 * Adding nodes to the existing cluster is supported and documented
 * `openshift-auto-upi` won't touch the existing cluster nodes.
 It doesn't even trust the Ansible modules to not modify the existing nodes.
 Instead, it skips existing nodes altogether for maximum safety.

-> *openshift-auto-upi* is great for situations where the IPI installation method is not flexible enough and on the other hand the UPI installation is too tedious.

 # Deployment Overview